CJTF-HOA conducts first simulated joint FARP demonstration on African continent

 |0

-This work, CJTF-HOA conducts first simulated joint FARP demonstration on African continent [Image 4 of 4], by TSgt Jayson Burns, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CJTF-HOA conducts first simulated joint FARP demonstration on African continent, by TSgt Jayson Burns, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT